kevinwatson/docker-for-developers-cookbook/050-chapter-05.md

 ### GNOME Sodoku

 Sodoku is the GNOME version of the Japanese logic game with the same name.
-The objective is to fill the empty cells with a number between 1 and 9 so that no number is repeated on a row.
+The objective is to fill the empty cells with a number between 1 and 9 so that no number is repeated on a row, column or 3x3 box.

 First, create a directory for the app and move into that directory.